Advice for Obtaining Honey Bees

 Swarms may be available to collect but, unless you have some beekeeping experience and the ability to collect them, they should be avoided.

 When buying bees: Ascertain that the stocks offered are suitable for your needs.
 Try to avoid sourcing bees from outside your area as it could accelerate the spread of pests and diseases.
 Many beekeepers consider that local strains generally suit the natural flora of that locality.
 Use a reputable supplier.
 References may help you choose.
 Check with the supplier where the queen has come from.
 It is not always clear what strain of honey bee you are obtaining and whether the queen has been bred by the supplier, bought in or imported.
 If you import bees then make sure that you do this carefully.
 Follow the import rules if they come from outside the country through the proper channels of health certification.
-Guidance is available on Fera’s National Bee Unit’s (NBU) BeeBase website nationalbeeunit.com
+Guidance is available (see Advice for Obtaining Bees) on Fera’s National Bee Unit’s (NBU) BeeBase website nationalbeeunit.com